 Smothered with dense tropical rainforest, Nosy Be is ideal for watching diverse wildlife in its natural environment.
 The sprawling Lokobe National Park is home to an abundance of endemic fauna and flora, and is an unmissable gem.
 The unmistakable calls of Grey-backed and Mouse Lemurs echo through the tree canopies, chameleons merge seamlessly into the unspoilt environment, and boa constrictors snake along the leafy forest floor.

 Madagascar is a paradise of endemic wildlife and the world's greatest biodiversity hotspot.
-From lemurs to chameleons, there are plenty of fascinating species within reach of Hell-Ville at sites such as Lokobe National Park.
+From curious lemurs to colourful chameleons, there are plenty of fascinating species within reach of Hell-Ville at sites such as Lokobe National Park.